A visual guide to the Wuhan coronavirus - Local News 8

 A visual guide to the Wuhan coronavirus

-An outbreak of new coronavirus in China has sickened more than 800 people and killed at least 26, while spreading to countries around the world.
+An outbreak of new coronavirus has sickened nearly 1,300 people and killed at least 41 in mainland China, while spreading to countries around the world.

 Its emergence has fueled fears of a deadly epidemic as hundreds of millions of people travel in China, or around the Asian region, during the Lunar New Year holiday.